 Shorter, more intense training can be used to work on the anaerobic aspect of performance, as well as technique.
 Such sessions are more frequent in summer but should not be neglected during winter months.

 Strength training is another important area that needs year-round attention.
-Naturally the muscles used in rowing need to be strong, but the muscles of posture, which may not get well trained in the rowing action, also need toning to avoid imbalances.
+Naturally, the muscles used in rowing need to be strong, but the muscles of posture, which may not get well trained in the rowing action, also need toning to avoid imbalances.
 Many rowers perform strength training in circuit fashion, but the value of such work has to be questioned.
-First, if increase in strength is the goal, the load should be high, the reps low and the recovery sufficiently long.
+First, if an increase in strength is the goal, the load should be high, the reps low and the recovery sufficiently long.
 This is rarely the case in rowing training, where lots of reps from one exercise to the next, with little or no recovery, is far more usual.
-Some might argue that this works on strength endurance, but a more pertinent counter argument is that the most specific way to work on strength endurance is on the water.
+Some might argue that this works on strength endurance, but a more pertinent counter-argument is that the most specific way to work on strength endurance is on the water.